panda3d/panda3d-docs/programming/texturing/transparency-and-blending.rst

 likelihood of correct sorting, but it will tend to make the artifacts of an incorrect sorting less obvious.
-You can achieve this by using the transparency option "blend_no_occlude" in an egg file, or by explicitly disabling the depth write on a loaded model with node_path.set_depth_write(false).
-You should be careful only to disable depth write on the transparent pieces, and not on the opaque parts.
+You can achieve this by using the transparency option "blend_no_occlude" in an egg file, or by explicitly disabling the depth write on a loaded model with :meth:`node_path.set_depth_write(false)
+<.NodePath.set_depth_write>`.
+You should be careful only to disable depth write
+on the transparent pieces, and not on the opaque parts.

 A final option is to make explicit sorting requests to Panda.
 This is often the last resort because it is more difficult, and doesn't generalize well, but it